Hikiwari Natto & Kotsubu Natto: Types of Natto Beans

 According to the official website of the leading Japanese Natto producer “Takano Foods (タカノフーズ)”, Natto is classified into 6 types based on the size as shown above.

-Regarding the popularity, small-sized Natto beans, such as Kotsubu Natto, are much more popular than middle and big ones in Japan, while the fermented crushed soybean Hikiwari Natto accounts for about 7 to 8 % of the entire market share.
+Meanwhile, the crushed, fermented soybean called Hikiwari Natto accounts for about 7 to 8 % of the entire market share.

 Hikiwari Natto and Kotsubu Natto